BU-Spark/se-evolvu-app/README.md

 - Put a calendar system in place for coaches and users to book and manage appointments
 - Implement/add a payment system in place for users to pay for lessons and for coaches to receive their payments
 - Connect the API endpoint for a user to make a review and rating of a coach
-- Migrate data storage from the current local database (sqlite3) to the database intended in the tech stack (PostgreSQL)

 ### Overall:
 - Create production ready `Dockerfile`s and `docker-compose.yml` file using the build version of the client application and a production ready server for Django.